The White House Stock Photos - Executive Avenue Views of the South Lawn & South Fountain

 Liberty Photo Art Adobe Stock Portfolio

-Why not take a look at some of Liberty Photo Art's other photo galleries featuring the White House stock images, including images from the tranquil Lafyette Square and bustling with energy Pennsylvania Avenue.
+Please take a look at Liberty Photo Art's galleries also featuring the White House stock photos, including photographs from the tranquil Lafyette Square and bustling with energy Pennsylvania Avenue.

-A brief history of the White House to accompany Liberty Photo Art's White House stock images
+A brief history of the US President's House to accompany Liberty Photo Art's the White House stock photos

 • In 1791 George Washington chose this site as the location for the official residence of the President of the United States.